-- (v) how such program will specifically help their child learn English, and meet age-appropriate academic achievement standards for grade promotion and graduation; - (vi) the specific exit requirements for the program, including the expected rate of transition from such program into classrooms that are not tailored for English learners, and the expected rate of graduation from high school (including four-year adjusted cohort graduation rates and extended-year adjusted cohort graduation rates for such program) if funds under this part are used for children in high schools; - (vii) in the case of a child with a disability, how such program meets the objectives of the individualized education program of the child, as described in section 614(d) of the Individuals with Disabilities Education Act (20 U.S.C.
-1414(d)); and - (viii) information pertaining to parental rights that includes written guidance - (I) detailing the right that parents have to have their child immediately removed from such program upon their request; - (II) detailing the options that parents have to decline to enroll their child in such program or to choose another program or method of instruction, if available; and - (III) assisting parents in selecting among various programs and methods of instruction, if more than 1 program or method is offered by the eligible entity.
+- (v) how such program will specifically help their child learn English, and meet age-appropriate academic achievement standards for grade promotion and graduation; - (vi) the specific exit requirements for the program, including the expected rate of transition from such program into classrooms that are not tailored for limited English learners proficient children, and the expected rate of graduation from secondary high school (including four-year adjusted cohort graduation rates and extended-year adjusted cohort graduation rates for such program) if funds under this part are used for children in secondary high schools; - (vii) in the case of a child with a disability, how such program meets the objectives of the individualized education program of the child, as described in section 614(d) of the Individuals with Disabilities Education Act (20 U.S.C.
+1414(d)); and - (viii) information pertaining to parental rights that includes written guidance - (I) detailing (aa) the right that parents have to have their child immediately removed from such program upon their request; and - (bb) (II) detailing the options that parents have to decline to enroll their child in such program or to choose another program or method of instruction, if available; and - (III) assisting parents in selecting among various programs and methods of instruction, if more than one 1 program or method is offered by the eligible entity. - (B) SEPARATE NOTIFICATION-In addition to providing the information required to be provided under paragraph (1), each eligible entity that is using funds provided under this part to provide a language instruction educational program, and that has failed to make progress on the annual measurable achievement objectives described in section 3122 for any fiscal year for which part A is in effect, shall separately inform a parent or the parents of a child identified for participation in such program, or participating in such program, of such failure not later than 30 days after such failure occurs. - (2) NOTICE- The notice and information provided in paragraph (1) to a parent or parents of a child identified for participation in a language instruction educational program for limited English proficient children shall be in an understandable and uniform format and, to the extent practicable, provided in a language that the parents can understand.

-B) SPECIAL RULE APPLICABLE DURING THE SCHOOL YEAR.-For those children who have not been identified as English learners prior to the beginning of the school year but are identified as English learners during such school year, the local educational agency shall notify the children's parents during the first 2 weeks of the child being placed in a language instruction educa-tional program consistent with subparagraph (A).
+(3) (B) SPECIAL RULE APPLICABLE DURING THE SCHOOL YEAR.-For those children who have not been identified as limited English learners proficient prior to the beginning of the school year but are identified as English learners during such school year, the local educational agency shall notify the children's parents within during the first 2 weeks of the child being placed in a language instruction educational program consistent with paragraphs (1) and (2) subparagraph (A).

-C) PARENTAL PARTICIPATION.
+(4) (C) PARENTAL PARTICIPATION.-